The Childhood of a Leader (film): Pre-production

 Production was originally slated to start from November 2014 but later moved to January 2015.
 Pattinson describing the film said that "It's about the youth of a future dictator in the Thirties, like an amalgamation of Hitler, Mussolini and some others."
 Bejo talking about her character in the film said that "(I'm playing) the character of a mother whose son is very particular, a little awkward and weird.
 Over the scenes you're realizing that it is not a normal guy, he'll become a monster or something.
 And it is about the relationship with the mother and father."

 Filming

 Principal photography began from 30 January 2015 in Budapest and continued till 1 March 2015.
 On 3 February 2015, filming took place at Buda Castle and Hungarian National Gallery.

 Music

 Singer-songwriter, composer and record producer Scott Walker composed the score of the film.
 The soundtrack album was released by 4AD on 19 August 2016.
-The Film served as closing film at 2016 International Film Festival Rotterdam, where the score of the film was performed live during the screening of the film.
+The film served as closing film at 2016 International Film Festival Rotterdam, where the score of the film was performed live during the screening of the film.

-Walker's score received acclaim, as Gary Goldstein of LA Times said that it "impresses and fascinates", Donald Clarke of Irish Times called it "MVP" of the film, while Peter Bradshaw of The Guardian described it as an "almost Herrmann-esque orchestral score from Scott Walker.
-The touch of suppressed psychopathic rage comes from his music."